declanyg/CS506_Final_Project/README.md

 ![Financial Data](./plots/corr_price_sentiment.png)

-We observe that average sentiment median has a decently high correlation to price.
+We observe that average sentiment median has a high correlation to price.

 ### Target

-However, despite knowing how the aggregiate sentiment median interacts with the current day's newscycle, our goal is to predict future adjusted closing prices.
-Therefore, it makes sense to instead evaluate the correlation between the sentiment and the _next_ day's price; which is contained in a column titled TargetNextClose.
+However, despite knowing how the aggregate sentiment median interacts with the current day's newscycle, our goal is to predict future adjusted closing prices.
+Therefore, it makes sense to instead evaluate the correlation between the sentiment and the next day's price; which is contained in a column titled TargetNextClose.
 Specifically, we want the change in the price between consecutive days; this is the data contained in Target.

 The following plot showcases Target and Sentiment against Dates:

 ![Financial Data](./plots/scaled_target_sentiment.png)

 Ultimately, the target also seems to fluctuate greatly; each small change in price within the adjusted close price is reflected at a larger scale due to scaling both the sentiment and target to the same scale.
-However, we can still imagine that the sentiment seems to shadow the target.
+However, we can still see that the sentiment shados the target.
 It is this relationship that we hope to explore with our model.

 # Model Analysis